GordonVi/goto/README.md

 #### Features

 - Pure PHP.
 No other HTTP Daemon.
 This uses the PHP built in server.
-- Uses the Official PHP Docker Image
+- Uses the Official PHP Docker Image.
-- Uses a simple index.php to do parsing and routing
+- Uses a simple index.php to do parsing and routing.
+Tolerant to major PHP version upgrades.
-- Easy to understand and edit
+- Easy to understand and edit.

 #### Installation

-- Install Docker Desktop or your prefered docker version
+- Install Docker Desktop or your prefered docker version.
 - Get a static IP and bind it to your NIC. (you can bind more than 1 IP to a NIC)
 - Input that IP in the last line of "docker-compose.yml"
 - I recommend naming your instance and hostname GOTO.
 A simple, short name used by many.